Overview

 Linux (Coming soon)

-Our new Linux app is not yet available, but it will be coming soon to both Debian and Arch based platforms.
-Don't hesitate to contact us and we'll be more than happy to notify you via email when the new Linux app is available for download.
+Don't hesitate to contact us and we'll be more than happy to notify you via e-mail when the new Linux app is available for download.

 Common Questions